Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 NOT AS HARD

-Jansen was averaging 93-94 mph earlier this season, but rarely get above 90 mph in his 30 pitches (seven fastballs and 23 cutters).
+Jansen was averaging 93-94 mph earlier this season, but rarely got above 90 mph on his 30 pitches (seven fastballs and 23 cutters) in this one.
 There were 11 pitches of at least 90 mph, only three of them above 92 mph.

+Asked about Jansen's role in the ninth inning going forward, manager Dave Roberts said he's going to keep thinking about it.

+“I thought there were some good throws in there.
+There was a dropped third strike with Grisham and he ended up getting a base hit,” Roberts said.
+“I’m going to think through it.
+It was just a lot for (Jansen), 30 pitches to get two outs.
+I know that he’s disappointed as well.
+I’ll keep thinking through it.”

 HOMER NOTES